nateahess/ADPS-Toolkit/README.md

-# Active Directory Auditing Scripts
+# ADPS Toolkit

 ### Description

-A collection of PowerShell scripts to help pull data out of Active Directory.
+A collection of PowerShell scripts for active directory auditing and automation